toomanydaves/backapp/README.md

 ### Wait a sec!
 Back app!?
 Say what? ###
 Judging by its name and the fact that it's an open-source library for the web, it would be reasonable to assume that *Back*-*App* is a framework for creating *app*-lications in [*Back*-bone.js](http://backbonejs.org), like, say, [Backbone.Marionette](http://) is.

 But it's not.
-At least, it's not a framework for "backbone applications".
+At least, it's not a framework for *Backbone* applications.

 Although, it originally grew out of Backbone, BackApp no longer has any dependency on Backbone.

-"Back"-"App" could also be interpreted as a tool for building "app"s that go "back"wards, which, in fact, it is -- because they have been designed with the capasity to rollback operations intelligently, backApps are as capable moving back to previous states, as they are following the user's interaction forward to new ones.
+*Back*-*App* could also be interpreted as a tool for building *app*-s that go *back*-wards, which, in fact, it is -- because they have been designed with the capasity to rollback operations intelligently, backApps are as capable moving back to previous states, as they are following the user's interaction forward to new ones.

 ### But what was that about domain-driven design? ###
 We'll get to that later.